dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_agg-installation.md

 > **Example**
 >
 > The target instance may already contain the PHC organisation unit group.
 In this case, replace the UID `aT5pkgRLbw5` of the group and all its occurences in the json file with the corresponding UID from the target instance before import.
 Then, remove the orgUnitGroup "PHC" metadata object from the json file.
-You will find it under ` "organisationUnitGroups": `
+You will find it under ` "organisationUnitGroups" `.

 ### Population, incidence and personnel density data